 At our office, Dr.Cory Nguyen DDS, FAAID, DABOI/ID, DABDSM is an expert in Dental Sleep Medicine.
 He also is a Diplomate of American Board of Dental Sleep Medicine who is best qualified to provide oral appliance therapy.
 He has been serving patients in the DFW area since 2005 and is fully capable of helping you with issues with your sleep, teeth, mouth, jaw, or TMJ.
 The doctor is constantly upgrading his skills so he can provide his patients with the finest care possible, and this is why he completed advanced training in sleep dentistry, neuromuscular dentistry, and physiologic occlusion, which is the science of healthy chewing.
 Dr. Nguyen’s methods are safe, effective, and in harmony with your biological systems and overall health.
 Reach out to the doctor to learn more about how he can help you with your sleep apnea or other health issue.

 We also offer our Patients’ Guide to Sleep Apnea Treatment, a free eBook about sleep apnea, how it can affect your health, and what you can do about it so you can sleep soundly.
 When you treat your sleep apnea properly, it can make a night-and-day difference in your life.
 Contact our office today to get this guide and learn just about everything we can teach you about sleep apnea.

-Beyond Dental accepts PPO insurance and Medicare to help you cover your services with us.
-We also offer our Beyond Dental Savings Plan that has no deductible, no annual maximum, no policy limitations, no waiting period, and savings of 20-40% off of many procedures and treatments.
+Beyond Dental also offer in house dental savings plans that has no deductible, no annual maximum, no policy limitations, no waiting period, and savings of 20-40% off of many procedures and treatments.
 If you’d like to learn more about this plan with us, get in touch with us today.

 You can come to us here at Beyond Dental for sleep apnea treatment with oral appliance therapy.
 Dr. Nguyen would be more than happy to speak with you about your sleep apnea, and he’s more than qualified to determine the underlying cause of your particular case.
 If you both decide that oral appliance therapy is the best treatment option for you, then he can provide it!